The First Medals of Honor

 I invite you to honor these gallant men and all those who endeavor to defend Liberty for the next generation.

-Finally, I have the humble privilege of serving on the National Advisory Board for the Medal of Honor Heritage Center in Chattanooga, TN.
+Finally, I have the humble privilege of serving on the National Advisory Board for the National Medal of Honor Heritage Center in Chattanooga, TN.
 This historic center honors the First Medals which were awarded for actions there during the War Between the States, and promotes the character trait pillars demonstrated by those who have received it in the years since.

 For more information on the new Heritage Center, please contact the Patriot Foundation Trust Administrator.
 You can make a designated gift online or make a check payable to Patriot Foundation Trust (noting MoHHC on the memo line) and mail to Patriot Foundation Trust, PO Box 507, Chattanooga, TN 37401-0507.